 - cooperation from system suppliers in making the functionality available in the correct format

 - huge efforts by individual maternity units and trusts and the regional screening teams

-- coordination by the UK Newborn Screening Programme Centre
+- coordination by the NHS Newborn Blood Spot Screening Programme

-The Programme Centre continues to verify labels from maternity units across England as part of the implementation process.
+The NBS programme continues to verify labels from maternity units across England as part of the implementation process.

-Labels which need to be verified are to have all patient identifiable material "blacked" out.
-Please send to the following address:
+Labels which need to be verified should have all patient identifiable material "blacked" out.
+Please send the label (not a photocopy) to the following address:

 NHS Newborn Blood Spot Screening Programme